 A quota exists in Medicine.
 85% of the positions are reserved for Alberta residents and 15% of the positions are for Non-Alberta residents.

-Positions within quota may be available for qualified Aboriginal applicants (see III) and qualified applicants from Rural community (see IV).
+Quota positions are available for qualified Aboriginal applicants (see section V) and qualified applicants from Rural communities (see section VI).